Jeeaaasus/youtube-dl/README.md

     * Does not update.

 # Configure youtube-dl
+* **Authentication**

+    Cookies are used to authenticate your YouTube account which is necessary if you want to download members only videos you have access to or your own private videos and playlists like Watch Later.

+    In order to pass your cookies to youtube-dl, you first need a browser extension to extract your cookies, for example, [Get cookies.txt](https://chrome.google.com/webstore/detail/get-cookiestxt/bgaddhkoddajcdgocldbbfleckgcbcid/) (Chrome) or [cookies.txt](https://addons.mozilla.org/en-US/firefox/addon/cookies-txt/) (Firefox).
+    Once you've extracted your cookies, place the `cookies.txt` file inside your Docker volume named `youtube-dl_data` or the folder `/config/` inside your container.
+One way of doing this would be using the command: `docker cp ./cookies.txt youtube-dl:/config/`.
+    Then use `-e youtubedl_cookies=true` in your Docker run command when creating your container.

 * **channels.txt**

     File location: `/config/channels.txt`.
-    This is where you input all the YouTube channels you want to have videos downloaded from.
+    This is where you input all the YouTube channels (or any valid URL) you want to have videos downloaded from.
     ```
     # One per line
     # Name